mayenbk/HealthShield/README.md

 - v0.7 Added security warning banner and Security Notes section.

 ---

+## What It Demonstrates

+### 1. Password Hashing
+- User types a **demo password**
+- App shows a **SHA-256 hash**
+- Explains why systems should store the hash, not the raw password

+### 2. Encryption / Decryption
+- Builds a short summary from the fake patient record
+- Encrypts it with **Fernet**
+- Decrypts it back to plain text
+- Highlights that keys should be handled more safely in real systems

+### 3. Audit Logging
+- Uses `st.session_state` to append log events
+- Shows a small JSON list of “events” for that session
+- Illustrates the idea of tracking access behaviour

+### 4. Data Minimisation
+- Renders a **minimal view** of the record: age + diagnosis only
+- No name, no internal ID
+- This is closer to what some safer UIs might show by default

+### 5. Suspicious Behaviour Alert
+- Tracks a counter for “decrypt attempts”
+- After 3 attempts, shows a warning: “Suspicious behaviour detected”
+- Demonstrates the idea of basic anomaly detection (rule-based)
+---

 ## Security Notes

 HealthShield is a **demo**, not a production security system.